Lukestorm9/clash-of-camls/INSTALL.md

 ### Installation

+On Mac, given [homebrew](https://brew.sh), which can be installed with `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` it should probably be sufficient to run `brew install sdl sdl_image sdl_ttf sdl_mixer sdl_gfx`. **Make sure you do not install sdl2.** Worst case scenario, SDL 1.2 can be built from source [here](https://github.com/libsdl-org/SDL-1.2).
+See the MacOS and MacOSX readmes depending on Mac flavor.

 Make sure that you have OCaml and Ocamlbuild running on your system.
 Additionally, it requires sdl.
 Depending on your OS, this is a different process.
 Check your package manager.
-E.g. :
+E.g.:

 On Arch, it is something like: `yay -S sdl sdl_image sdl_ttf sdl_mixer`.
-Make sure you do **not** install sdl2.
 It will not work with `ocamlsdl`.
 At the end, `sdl-config --version` should be 1.2.xx.

-On Mac, given [homebrew](https://brew.sh), it should probably be sufficient to run `brew install sdl` (this is as yet untested).
-Homebrew does not seem to have additional development packages for sdl.
-Worst case scenario, SDL 1.2 can be built from source [here](https://github.com/libsdl-org/SDL-1.2).
-See the MacOS and MacOSX readmes depending on Mac flavor.

 On Ubuntu, it is something like: `sudo apt update` and then `sudo apt install libsdl1.2debian libsdl-gfx1.2-5 libsdl-image1.2 libsdl-image1.2-dev libsdl-mixer1.2 libsdl-mixer1.2-dev libsdl-sound1.2 libsdl-sound1.2-dev libsdl-ttf2.0-0 libsdl-ttf2.0-dev`.